“The LORD comforts His people and will have compassion on His afflicted ones.” (Isaiah 49:13)

 Today, Auschwitz remains a memorial to the millions whose lives were lost there.

-Calling Auschwitz an “industrialized killing machine taking the lives of nearly 6,000 people a day,” Huckabee, who is also in Auschwitz today, told viewers that the camp claimed the lives of over a million Jews through mass exterminations, starvation, infectious diseases, individual executions, and medical experiments.
+Auschwitz was an industrialized killing machine that took the lives of nearly 6,000 people a day, and the camp claimed the lives of over a million Jews through mass exterminations, starvation, infectious diseases, individual executions, and medical experiments.

 Half of the symbol appears as the star worn by Jews during the Holocaust.
 The other half reflects the strong lines of the star on Israel’s national flag.